 Presently, the Central Federation of Hungarian Associations and Organizations in Austria (Zentralverband), established in 1980, is the top body of Hungarian associations outside Burgenland.
 Of the original 21 member associations of the Zentralverband, only 15 remain today.
-Among the older organizations, the Viennese Hungarian Labor Society, founded in 1899, and the Saint Stephen Society established in 1918 also deserve mentioning.
-Since the 1989 change of political regime in Hungary, the Hungarian Embassy in Vienna has developed a unbiased and correct relationship with Austria's Hungarian communities.
+Among the still functioning Hungarian organizations in Austria, the oldest is the Hungarian Association in Graz founded in 1888.
+Among other organizations, the Viennese Hungarian Labour Society, founded in 1899, and the Saint Stephen Society established in 1918 also deserve mentioning.

+Since the 1989 change of political regime in Hungary, the Hungarian Embassy in Vienna has developed an unbiased and correct relationship with Austria's Hungarian communities.

-Since fall 1987, the Zentralverband maintains the "Hungarian School of Vienna" with a present enrollment of 100 students.
+Since fall 1987, the Zentralverband maintains the "Hungarian School of Vienna" with a present enrolment of 100 students.
 Upon its initiative and intervention, instruction in the Hungarian language is successfully carried out since 1996 in five Vienna primary schools, with the participation of 150 students.
 In Mödling near Vienna, 30 students receive Hungarian-language instruction since 2000.
 In Linz, the teaching of the Hungarian language began in February 2000 under the auspices of the local Hungarian association.
 The Zentralverband is publishing Austria's sole Hungarian-language newspaper, Bécsi Napló (Vienna Journal).
 In addition, there are other periodical association newsletters.
-Thus the Hungarian Cultural Association of Burgenland is publishing the periodical Örség.
+Thus the Hungarian Cultural Association of Burgenland is publishing the periodical Őrség.
 A long-time demand of the Hungarians living in Vienna is the establisment of a Hungarian-language high school.